motion/orbit/plan.md

     * nlp summarizing
     * all cloud data within your company
     * linking to any person, project
+    * full featured ui kit, charts, anything on npm
   * these apps are then part of your directory and can be searched by anyone
   * they feel native: you can drag them into their own window and keep them alive on your desktop
-  * they are reactive: a powerful yet simple mobx system gives you immense reactive power

 * contextual related items, for every app on your computer

-  * an extremely accurate, fast, and completely private OCR system runs with almost no CPU overhead
+  * extremely accurate, fast, and private OCR system runs with almost no CPU overhead
-  * if it recognizes key project names, people, or topics that are important in your company, it shows an indicator
+  * recognizes key project names, people, topics important to your company & shows indicator
-  * this means less communication overhead in your company
-    * and makes your smarter as you work (check to see if you missed a convo before sending an email)
-  * hover the indicator to see updates on whats going on with that thing
+  * answers your questions before you have to ask them or hit "reply" to that email
+  * works with any app, and can even power customer support agents augmenting with knowledge
-  * hold Option key anytime to see a list of relevant things to what you are looking at
+  * hold Option key anytime to open it manually within 150ms
-    * uses nlp to determine both whats important on screen, and in your document space and intersects them
+  * powered by the same nlp: (whats important in what youre looking at | at your company)

 goals